zzmsmm/Informative_Triggers/README.md

 # Informative_Triggers
-This repo is implementation for Boosting the Uniqueness of Neural Networks Fingerprints with Informative Triggers.
+This repo is implementation for Boosting the Uniqueness of Neural Networks Fingerprints with Informative Triggers (NeurIPS 2025).